 The Company’s responsibilities to its stakeholders are considered crucial to the Company’s business plan.

 The Company also engages with it shareholders through quarterly calls and at its Annual General Meeting, both of which provide an effective platform for two-way communication and feedback.

 The Board has three Sub-Committees which meet a minimum of three times per year and are chaired by a non-executive Director:

 - The Audit Committee is responsible for ensuring that appropriate financial reporting procedures are properly maintained and disclosed in accordance with governing regulations.

 - The Sustainability Committee ensures the company is considerate of all stakeholders and operates in accordance with the laws of the country in which the company operates.

 - The Remuneration and Nominations Committee ensures that the company has a remuneration strategy that attracts and retains the necessary skills.
 It is also responsible in conjunction with the Chairman for ensuring that the Board is correctly structured in terms of good corporate governance.

-As of November 2017, the structure and membership of Board Committees was as follows:
+As of September 2018, the structure and membership of Board Committees was as follows:

 Robin Fryer (Chairman)